tpalzkill/CodeInnvoate-Oracle-TomsTeam/How To’s.md

 26. Similarly, when a team member completes a task they have been working on they will come back to this board and move the card from in progress to done.![](https://github.com/tpalzkill/CodeInnvoate-Oracle-TomsTeam/blob/master/img/How%20To%E2%80%99s/25.png)

+## Submitting Issues

-27. Occasionally you will hit problems on certain tasks and cannot move them to the done column without some help.
+1. Occasionally you will hit problems on certain tasks and cannot move them to the done column without some help.
 Whether this is a bug, access issue or just a lack of documentation you can convert any task into an issue and assign it to an Oracle Engineer to resolve.
 To start find the task card that is giving you problems and hit the ellipsis icon in the top right of that card. ![](https://github.com/tpalzkill/CodeInnvoate-Oracle-TomsTeam/blob/master/img/How%20To%E2%80%99s/26.png)

 28. Next select the “Convert to issue” option.![](https://github.com/tpalzkill/CodeInnvoate-Oracle-TomsTeam/blob/master/img/How%20To%E2%80%99s/27.png)